Doctoral Internship Training Program

 The aim of the training program is to facilitate intern growth from a place of reliance on supervisors to a position of readiness to enter the profession of psychology and provide clinical services to a diverse population of clients.
 Our dedication to intern growth mimics the UC CAPS dedication to creating an optimal healthy environment for student growth, and our commitment to training is also echoed in the fact that UC identifies training as a part of its mission statement.
 Furthermore, UC CAPS’s commitment to providing understanding and respect for individual, cultural, and role differences is consistent with our desire to provide a multiculturally-focused internship program that will increase intern readiness for working with a variety of diverse clients as they move toward independent practice.
 Our internship program, therefore, is a natural extension of the UC CAPS mission.

 CAPS is compliant with FERPA and the Ohio Revised Code (ORC) regarding our approach to confidential information.
 All interns will receive training on FERPA at the start of their internship, and are expected to comply with the provided guidelines for handling confidential and private information.
-In addition to FERPA and ORC regulations, we request that interns do not share any passwords that they may have for their computes, emails, trainings, etc, as a way to promote confidential handling of confidential and sensitive information.
-Per APA requirements, intern information, including a description of the training year and a copy of all evaluations and certificates are maintained indefinitely in a confidential file that is accessible only to the Training Director, Associate Director, and Executive Director of CAPS.
+In addition to FERPA and ORC regulations, we request that interns do not share any passwords that they may have for their computers, emails, trainings, etc., as a way to promote confidential handling of confidential and sensitive information.
+Per APA requirements, intern information, including a description of the training year and a copy of all evaluations and certificates are maintained indefinitely in a confidential file that is accessible to the Training Director, Associate Director, and Executive Director of CAPS.

 Each CAPS staff member is committed to providing assistance that is culturally-sensitive and affirming to our diverse clientele.
 We take a stance against discrimination and oppression in any form and we strive to create an atmosphere of openness, trust, and safety where all attitudes, beliefs, values, and behaviors can be openly shared and explored.